On Neurodivergence and Otherness

 • Due to the stinging pain, the chemical substance released into the synapse is probably Substance P (a neuropeptide that transmits pain signals), along with endorphins (not directly released by the pain stimulus, but as the body’s natural pain relievers).

 • Through transduction and transmission, the pain message has reached the brain.
 The brain fires more action potentials when it’s excited.
-Action potentials are all or none: a neuron either fires an action potential or it won’t.
+Action potentials are all or none: a neuron fires an action potential or it won’t.

 • While sensory neurons traveled to the brain, motor neurons travel back to the PNS, to the site of the bee sting, sending electrical signals along nerve fibers and communicating between neurons as they did on the way to the brain.
 You are cognitively, consciously alert to your pain and deserving of sympathy.